zhmcclient/zhmc-ansible-modules/docs_source/modules/zhmc_user.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- Access to the WS API of the HMC of the targeted Z system.
+- Access to the WS API of the HMC of the targeted Z system (see :term:`HMC API`).
 The targeted Z system can be in any operational mode (classic, DPM)
 - Python package zhmcclient >=0.23.0